Andean cock-of-the-rock: Distribution and habitat

 The Andean cock-of-the-rock is distributed in the cloud forests of the Andes.
 It lives in a large range of about 260000 km2 across Venezuela, Colombia, Ecuador, Peru, and Bolivia, mostly in ravines and forested streams in montane areas at 500 to 2400 m elevation.
 It typically stays in the lower and middle forest levels but will range higher in fruiting trees and will sometimes enter and cross clearings.
 It is generally shy and inconspicuous, often seen only briefly after being flushed out or while swiftly flying down a valley.

 R. p. aequatorialis is the most widespread subspecies, ranging across the Andes of East Colombia to West Venezuela, East Ecuador, and East Peru.
 The nominate subspecies, R. p. peruvianus has a small range stretching only through the Andes of Central Peru.
 R. p. sanguinolentus ranges throughout the Andes in West Colombia to Northwest Ecuador.
 The subspecies R. p. saturatus has a range across Southeast Peru and West Bolivia.

 Behavior

 Food and feeding

-The diet consists mainly of fruit and insects, although small reptiles and frogs have been recorded.
+The diet consists mainly of fruit and insects, although lizards and frogs have been recorded.
 The fruits consumed are often from the plant families Lauraceae, Annonaceae, and Rubiaceae, although a few other plant families have also been reported in their diet.
 They are one of many species recorded following army ants.
 They occasionally will eat high-protein fruits, but they prefer to eat the other fruits on their menu.